APNEA TEK MEDICAL DEVICES

 No Air Pressure, No Mask, No Hoses

 With Little to No Repositioning of Jaw

 Economic Impact of Sleep Apnea in the US

-Apnea Tek Medical Devices (A Division of Real 3D Polymers LLC) is a Michigan-based medical device research company, developing several innovative sleep apnea treatment devices and directly 3D-printed teeth-straightening aligners.
-The company is co-founded by two industry veterans with experience in the field of medicine and across product, material, process development, commercialization.
+Apnea Tek Medical Devices (A Division of Real 3D Polymers LLC) is a Michigan-based medical device research company, developing several innovative sleep apnea treatment devices.
+The company is co-founded by two industry veterans with experience in the field of medicine, health and across product, material, process development, and commercialization.